microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/05-online-migration.md

 ```

-The query to disable all foreign key in DMS  (https://docs.microsoft.com/en-us/azure/dms/tutorial-postgresql-azure-postgresql-online-portal )  shows more results than needed.
-It can be simplified bu saving the output of a SQL command that just drops the constraints.
-From psql,
+[Disabling Foreign Keys in Azure DMS](https://docs.microsoft.com/en-us/azure/dms/tutorial-postgresql-azure-postgresql-online-portal) shows more results than needed.
+It can be simplified by saving the output of a SQL command that just drops the constraints.
+From psql, do this:

 ```bash
 \out drop_fk.sql